 War affects children and young people in Ukraine, our Sponsorship is a great way to protect them through the humanitarian and economic crisis.
 For a family, the crisis can mean that one day you have a job, and the next day you lose it without any compensation.
 Sponsors give children security, help through the crisis, and hope for a better independent life.
-If you would would like to sponsor a child, please contact us today.
+If you would would like to sponsor a child, we would love to hear from you.

 Angela’s family sets up a small business

 Sisters Angela and Liza live with their 86-year-old grandmother who has Alzheimer's as both of their parents died 10 years ago.
 We started working with Angela, the younger sister, four years ago when she was 15.
 We linked her with a mentor and then gave monthly financial sponsorship which helped with educational needs and food.

 When the war started, Angela’s older sister Liza who is 23 lost her job, so the family had only one source of income - a meagre pension from their grandmother.
 For three months, we increased financial support, so they had their basic needs covered.
 In this time we looked for ways for the family to be able to help themselves.